stfalcon/portfolio/README.md

 	$ ./app/check.php

 If you get any warnings or recommendations, fix these now before moving on.

+**Requirements**

+* PHP needs to be a minimum version of PHP 5.3.2
+* Sqlite3 needs to be enabled
+* JSON needs to be enabled
+* ctype needs to be enabled
+* Your PHP.ini needs to have the date.timezone setting
+* Intl needs to be installed with ICU 4+
+* APC 3.0.17+ (or another opcode cache needs to be installed)

+### b) Change the permissions of the "app/cache/" and "app/logs" directories so that the web server can write into it.

+	$ sudo chmod -R 0777 app/cache/ app/logs

-### b) Initialize and update Submodules
+### c) Initialize and update Submodules

 	$ git submodule init
 	$ git submodule update

-### c) Install the Vendor Libraries
+### d) Install the Vendor Libraries

     $ ./bin/vendors install

-Note that you **must** have git installed and be able to execute the `git` command to execute this script.

-### d) Change DBAL settings, create DB, update it and load fixtures
+### e) Change DBAL settings, create DB, update it and load fixtures

 Change DBAL setting in `app/config/config.yml`, `app/config/config_dev.yml` or `app/config/config_test.yml`.
 After that execute the following: